Best of ·

 What is the cheapest decent wireless gaming headset?

-The Turtle Beach Stealth 500 at £59.95 is the cheapest dual-protocol (2.4 GHz + Bluetooth) wireless gaming headset compareelectronic tracks in the UK in May 2026.
+The Turtle Beach Stealth 500 at £59.95 is the cheapest dual-protocol (2.4 GHz + Bluetooth) wireless gaming headset Compare Electronic tracks in the UK in August 2026.
 The Stealth 500 weighs 230 g, runs 40 hours per charge, and includes a flip-to-mute boom mic.
 At this price the driver size and material are not quoted, but build quality is solid for the tier.

 Is the SteelSeries Arctis Nova Pro Wireless worth the extra money?

-The Arctis Nova Pro Wireless adds the GameDAC desktop control unit, hot-swap dual-battery system, and hybrid Active Noise Cancellation over the Nova 5 Wireless.
-For buyers who value desk-side audio controls, no-downtime charging, and ANC, the £214 price is justified.
-For pure in-game audio quality, the BlackShark V2 Pro at £183 matches or beats it.
+The Arctis Nova Pro Wireless adds the GameDAC desktop control unit and a hot-swap dual-battery system.
+Active Noise Cancellation is no longer a separator now the BlackShark V3 Pro carries it too.
+For buyers who value desk-side audio controls and no-downtime charging, the £213.95 price is justified.
+For pure in-game audio quality, the BlackShark V3 Pro at £269 matches or beats it.

 Updated · · More gaming headsets